skeema/skeema/doc/examples.md

   * Be fully permissive about dropping tables or columns in dev, regardless of table size
   * Just use standard ALTERs, no online DDL or external OSC tool
 * Any environment EXCEPT development
   * Only automatically allow dropping tables or columns for tables that have no rows.
-For any table with at least one row, force the user to supply --allow-drop-table or --allow-drop-column on the command-line to confirm when needed.
+For any table with at least one row, force the user to supply --allow-unsafe on the command-line to confirm when needed.
   * For ALTERs, for any table 1GB or later, use pt-online-schema-change
   * For ALTERs, for any table below 1GB, use MySQL 5.6 online DDL.
 (Some specific ALTERs will fail due to requiring offline DDL; in this case the user can supply --skip-alter-algorithm and/or --skip-alter-lock as needed.)
 * Staging